Renew a License

 Reinstatement Requirements (License expired more than 1 year ago)

 - Retake and successfully complete all continuing education requirements.
-The appropriate license renewal fee must also be paid and board rules specify that a licensee shall not be entitled to a prorated, reduced renewal fee.
+The appropriate license renewal fee must also be paid, and board rules specify that a licensee shall not be entitled to a prorated, reduced renewal fee.

-To reinstate by retaking the applicable licensing exam, download an Exam Candidate Application and select reinstatement as the basis for the application.
+Submit an Exam Candidate Application and select reinstatement as the basis for the application.
 The application must be submitted along with the fee of $35 for each examination.
 Upon approval, you will be sent information on scheduling your examination through Kirkwood Community College.
 A testing fee of $95 per examination must be paid directly to Kirkwood.
 You may apply for an exam online here: https://idph.iowa.gov/regulatory-programs/pmsb

 Combining Licenses into a Mechanical License